mucsci-students/2026sp-420-Notavirus.exe/README.md

 AI Assistant / Chatbot Tests Not Working
 Both require a valid OpenAI API key.
 See **Setup step 4** for instructions on adding your key to `.env`.
 Without it, the AI Assistant panel will be non-functional and `tests/test_integration/` tests will fail.

+Receiving erros from runnig uv commands
+Delete virtual environment and follow steps found above in setup section to reactivate your environment.

 ---

 # Acknowledgements